On the Influence of Shape, Texture and Color for Learning Semantic Segmentation: Abstract

 \section{Abstract}

-In recent years, a body of works has emerged, studying shape and texture biases of off-the-shelf pre-trained deep neural networks (DNN) for image classification.
-These works study how much a trained DNN relies on image cues, predominantly shape and texture.
-In this work, we switch the perspective, posing the following questions: What can a DNN learn from each of the image cues, i.e., shape, texture and color, respectively?
-How much does each cue influence the learning success?
-And what are the synergy effects between different cues?
-Studying these questions sheds light upon cue influences on learning and thus the learning capabilities of DNNs.
-We study these questions on semantic segmentation which allows us to address our questions on pixel level.
-To conduct this study, we develop a generic procedure to decompose a given dataset into multiple ones, each of them only containing either a single cue or a chosen mixture.
-This framework is then applied to two real-world datasets, Cityscapes and PASCAL Context, and a synthetic data set based on the CARLA simulator.
-We learn the given semantic segmentation task from these cue datasets, creating cue experts.
+Recent research has investigated the shape and texture biases of pre-trained deep neural networks (DNNs) in image classification.
+Those works test how much a trained DNN relies on specific image cues like texture.
+The present study shifts the focus to understanding the cue influence during training, analyzing what DNNs can learn from shape, texture, and color cues in absence of the others; investigating their individual and combined influence on the learning success.
+We analyze these cue influences at multiple levels by decomposing datasets into cue-specific versions.
+Addressing semantic segmentation, we learn the given task from these reduced cue datasets, creating cue experts.
 Early fusion of cues is performed by constructing appropriate datasets.
 This is complemented by a late fusion of experts which allows us to study cue influence location-dependent on pixel level.
-Our study on three datasets reveals that neither texture nor shape clearly dominate the learning success, however a combination of shape and color but without texture achieves surprisingly strong results.
-Our findings hold for convolutional and transformer backbones.
-In particular, qualitatively there is almost no difference in how both of the architecture types extract information from the different cues.
+Experiments on Cityscapes, PASCAL Context, and a synthetic CARLA dataset show that while no single cue dominates, the shape + color expert predominantly improves the prediction of small objects and border pixels.
+The cue performance order is consistent for the tested convolutional and transformer architecture, indicating similar cue extraction capabilities, although pre-trained transformers are said to be more biased towards shape than convolutional neural networks.